Chief Finance & Operating Officer,

 Previously, Benoît spent 18 years at the European Southern Observatory (ESO, Munich, Germany), a leading Organization for astronomical research.
 At ESO Benoît assumed a number of scientific and technical positions.
 As Head of the Operations Technical Support Department in this Organization, he was responsible for running the data management and archiving system supporting both ESO's telescopes and the NASA/ESA's Hubble Space Telescope.

 Benoît has a bachelor degree in computer science from Liège, Belgium, and a Masters in Computer Science from the University of Namur, Belgium.

-Director, Observatory Operations
+Executive Director, Observatory Operations

 A graduate of Royal Military College in Kingston, Ontario, with a BEng Electrical, Adrian Round, OMM, MSc completed a full career in the Canadian Navy.
 Over his 26 years in uniform, he served in a number of sea-going and shore command appointments including the Commanding Officer of HMCS ALGONQUIN and the Base Commander of Canadian Forces Base Esquimalt.

 In 2002, Adrian retired from the Canadian Forces and in March 2003 joined the VENUS Project as the Project Manager.
 For 9 years he led the design, construction and operation of VENUS Coastal Network, an ocean observatory using fibre optic cables in the waters around Victoria.
 In January 2013 he assumed his current role as Director, Observatory Operations for Ocean Networks Canada.